lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

-    Using VMD and coloring the atoms by their charges, one can see that the atoms with the extreme-most charges are located at defects in the amorphous structure (here at the positions of the dandling oxygen groups).
+    Using VMD and coloring the atoms by their charges, one can see that the atoms with the extreme-most charges are located at defects in the amorphous structure (here at the positions of the dangling oxygen groups).

 .. figure:: ../figures/level3/reactive-silicon-dioxide/silicon-light.png
     :alt: Amorphous silica colored by charges using VMD